Code-Institute-Submissions/ElJefe111944-MS2/README.md

      ii.
 Add items to the shopping cart by clicking on the button “add to shopping cart” at the bottom of each image on the “Our sofas” page.

     iii.
-Remove an item form the shopping cart by clicking on the button named “Remove” when inside the shopping cart
+Remove an item from the shopping cart by clicking on the button named “Remove” when inside the shopping cart

     iv.
 This process can be repeated in mobile views.
 Please note, the link is in the navigation bar dropdown which can be activated by clicking on the burger icon at the top right-hand side of the page.